weekend37/Backgammon/README.md

 # Backgammon
-Backgammon interface for the final project in Computational Intelligence
+Backgammon interface for the final project in Computational Intelligence.

 *** README will be updated tonight, wednesday 17.okt ***

 ## The board interpretation